CocoaPress/docs/docs/Printer/Flashing.md

 Download the preferred version of BOSSA for your computer from GitHub [here.](https://github.com/shumatech/BOSSA/releases)

 !!! caution
     There are known issues with BOSSA not working correctly on macOS M1/M2 computers.
-We're watching [a potential fix](https://github.com/shumatech/BOSSA/issues/76), but at this moment it's suggested you use another computer to flash new firmware should you need to.
-Windows and older macOS computers should still work fine for this.
+Please see the [below steps](#apple-silicon-mac-steps) for a workaround.

-    If you're a technical user, there appears to be a workaround listed [here](https://forum.duet3d.com/topic/11445/flashing-firmware-on-mac-os-x/2), but you should only use this fix if you know what you're doing.
+    If you're a technical user, there appears to be a workaround listed [here](https://forum.duet3d.com/topic/11445/flashing-firmware-on-mac-os-x/2) to use desktop BOSSA, but you should only use this fix if you know what you're doing.

 Download the latest Cocoa Press firmware from [here.](#) <!-- TODO ADD FIRMWARE LINK -->